 “No time for politics, no we don’t want to fight.
 Everybody get up, it’s gonna be a beautiful night.”

-Adore – Prince reverts back to his original falsetto for this tender and moving love song about true devotion and an admiration for someone that is so deep it’s nearly impossible to describe.
-In spite of that challenge, Prince does a damn good job trying to articulate this adoration for the six and a half minutes of this epic album closer.
-“Adore” was never released as a proper single but no matter, it still received radio play on traditional R&B stations and is held in highest regard as one of, if not THE best non-Prince singles in his vast catalog.
-Which is saying a lot.
+Adore – Prince reverts to his original falsetto for this tender and moving love song about true devotion and admiration for someone so deep it’s nearly impossible to describe.
+Despite that challenge, Prince does a damn good job trying to articulate this adoration for the six and a half minutes of this epic album closer.
+“Adore” was never released as a proper single, but no matter, it still received radio play on traditional R&B stations and is held in the highest regard as one of, if not THE best non-Prince singles in his vast catalog, which is saying a lot.

 Memory Bank Withdrawal